Noise-induced survival resonances during fractional killing of cell populations

 and we simply set $d(x)=0$ in an off-environment to obtain $\Zoff$.
-The function $\Pii(x)=e^{-\int_0^x{\rm{d}u}(\g(u)+\de(u))}$ is the probability for a newborn cell to survive until age $x$ and $\Pig(x)= \gamma(x)\Pii(x)$ and $\Pid(x)=d(x)\Pii(x)$ are the probabilities for a newborn cell to divide or die at age $x$, respectively.
-Eq.~\eqref{BH} generalises the integral equation derived by Bellman and Harris \cite{Harris1964} similar to \cite{sevast1964age,Kimmel1983} where cell death occurs independently from divisions, but here we account explicitly for division-/death rates and for initial age $x_0$.
-Using Eq.~\eqref{BH} in \eqref{fixed} gives a coupled system of integral equations that can be solved using an iterative numerical procedure (\App~\ref{TD-environments}).
+The function $\Pii(x)=e^{-\int_0^x{\rm d}u(\g(u)+\de(u))}$ is the probability for a newborn cell to survive until age $x$ and $\Pig(x)= \gamma(x)\Pii(x)$ and $\Pid(x)=d(x)\Pii(x)$ are the probabilities for a newborn cell to divide or die at age $x$, respectively.
+Eq.~\eqref{BH} generalises the integral equation derived by Bellman and Harris \cite{Harris1964} similar to \cite{sevast1964age,Kimmel1983} where cell death occurs independently from divisions, but here we account explicitly for division-/death rates.
+Using Eq.~\eqref{BH} in \eqref{fixed} gives a system of integral equations that can be solved using an iterative numerical procedure (\App~\ref{TD-environments}).

-In agreement with stochastic simulations, the survival probability displays narrow peaks of survival probabilities that emerge when the environment length $T$ is tuned precisely to the mean division or death times, $\mg$ and $\md$ respectively.
+In agreement with simulations, the survival probability displays narrow peaks of survival probabilities that emerge when the environment period $P=T_\text{on}+T_\text{off}$ is tuned precisely to the mean division $\mg$.
 These peaks are absent in the unstructured models with constant division and death rates (\App~\ref{Unst-TD-environments}).
-Reminiscent of overtones, the peaks repeat for higher integer multiples of $T$, and we therefore call this phenomenon {\it survival resonances}.
+Reminiscent of overtones, the peaks repeat for higher integer multiples of $P$, and we therefore call this phenomenon {\it survival resonances}.